neo-project/docs/docs/en-us/tooldev/concept/consensus/consensus_algorithm.md

-<center><h2> The dBFT Algorithm </h2></center>
+# The dBFT Algorithm

-&emsp;&emsp;The dBFT(Delegated Byzantine Fault Tolerant) algorithm is based on PBFT(Practical Byzantine Fault Tolerance) algorithm, which is more suitable in blockchain than the latter.
+The dBFT(Delegated Byzantine Fault Tolerant) algorithm is based on PBFT(Practical Byzantine Fault Tolerance) algorithm, which is more suitable in blockchain than the latter.
 PBFT algorithm can solve distributed network consensus effectively, but the more nodes join consensus, the quicker the performance drops, as the time complexity is O(n<sup>2</sup>).
 For this reason, NEO proposes an algorithm named dBFT, which combines the characteristics of dPoS.
 By voting on the blockchain, it decides the name list of consensus nodes for next round, namely authorizing a few nodes to reach consensus and create new block, the other nodes will act as ordinary nodes to receive and verify blocks.

 * **Consensus Node**: This node participates in the consensus activity, make a block proposal and vote.